uthcode/learntosolveit/source/index.rst

     learntosolveit.com.
 Please update your bookmarks.

 `Learn To Solve It` is a platform to learn programming in straight forward way.
-Choose a problem problem, solve it using the language, learn the syntax, explain the approach, gather feedback and improve.
+Choose a problem, solve it using a programming language, learn the syntax, explain the approach, gather feedback and improve.

 We have attempted to solve commonly occurring problems, frequently encountered